Online Directory Business Model Explained

 As a result, potential customers have a greater chance of finding them online.

-If your site has good traffic, that’s why it’s easy to sell premium listings to business owners.
+If your site has high traffic, it’s easier to sell premium listings to business owners.

 The Yellow Pages model is also subject to unbundling.
-Directories about verticals today are more attractive than generic online directories.
+Today, directories about verticals are more attractive than generic online directories.

 2 Real Estate Listings Portals